TareqNewazShahriar/Improve-Your-Code/README.md

 <!-- @TareqNewazShahriar -->

 ## [11]
-Check an object list and add “0” or “1” in a string:
+Iterate through a collection of object and check for a boolean property; add “0” or “1” in a string:
 ````c#
 class Module
 {